Dar-151/Data-Analysis-Visualization/README.md

 Wikipedia movie scraper done usivng jupyter notebook:
 Functionality:
 Importing libraries
-grabbing first link
-using beautiful soup to navigate HTML getting the table from the URL what the data looks like in a dataframe
-Grabbing link
-using pretty soup
+Grabbing intial Wikipedia Movies URL
+Using BeautifulSoup to parse HTML
+Extracting movie table
+Showing scraped table
+Getting another URL
+Using BeautifulSoup to parse HTML
-scraping the data from URL 2021
+Scraping the data from URL 2021
-This is to grab the code for 2022 using pretty soup
+Changed the code to extract data for 2022
+Using BeautifulSoup to parse HTML
-This code was same as 2020 but just reformatted code put dataframe into movie variable to use later to combine Getting the link and doing beautiful soup in same step this is the same as 2021 I just reformatted for 2023 because tables were the same getting link for 2024 and using beautiful soup
+This code was same as 2020 but made adjustments put dataframe into movie variable to use later to concatinate them Getting the link and doing beautiful soup in same step Same as 2021 I just reformatted for 2023 because tables were the same format getting link for 2024 and using beautiful soup
-Same code for table 2020 to handle rowspan this is it in a dataframe is also got the heading I can clean after I scrape all the websites This is to grab the url for 2025 and using beautiful soup this is similar to what I did for 2021 but couldn't grab the title because they didn't add a title to the table making the columns match add the year column so I can do better analysis Combining the dataframes cleaning the data
+Same code for table 2020 to handle rowspan
+Store in a dataframe with headers for later cleaning Extracting 2025 movies data with beautiful soup Similar to 2021 code but 2025 didn't have any headers making the columns match add the year column so I can do analysis
+Combining the dataframes
+cleaning the data
 Which year from 2020-25 had the highest box office?